 • Common Data Set Definitions: a very helpful list of all the terms used in the CDS and on college websites.

-The CDS for a school is an extremely useful resource and one we often use as we gather information about a school.
+The CDS for a school is an extremely useful resource and one we often use as we gather information to build our college lists.

 Previous